action

 REPORT INTERSTATE SALES AND TRANSPORT

-If you believe a dog/cat breeder is selling and shipping dogs or cats across state lines without an inspection certificate, report it to the Minnesota Board of Animal Health (BAH) and the United States Department of Agriculture (USDA).
+If someone or business is selling and shipping animals across state lines without a certificate of veterinary iinespction (CVI), report it to the Minnesota Board of Animal Health (BAH) and the United States Department of Agriculture (USDA).
 An inspection (by the veterinarian) of each animal to be transported is required by law, so as to minimize the spread of contagious diseases between states.

 REPORT TAX EVASION

-If you did not pay sales tax when purchasing your dog or cat or if you suspect the breeder/facility is not collecting and remitting sales tax, report it to the Minnesota Department of Revenue.
+If you did not pay sales tax when purchasing your pet (pets are defined as products and require sales tax to be collected), report it to the Minnesota Department of Revenue.
 Animal Folks MN conducted a study showing that 74% of sampled breeders, as of 2009, were not paying sales tax.
 Learn more at: Tax Revenues

 PRIOR TO CONTACTING AUTHORITIES ABOVE: GATHER INFORMATION